TeLiXj/PhpbbBundle/README.md

-# phpBB Sessions Auth Bundle
+# phpBB Bundle

-This allows you to use phpBB as a authentication provider and share its sessions.
+Symfony integration with phpBB.
+Use phpBB as a authentication provider and share its sessions.

-It was originally developed for use on the new phpBB Symfony Website but was then open sourced.

 ## Configuration